Feedback 1: Male respondent via text message

 Considerations and Reflections:

-Sync - The choice to sync it with other devices or other trackers is something that we can further explore.
-There is a scope for linking it to other trackers for advanced users and users that want more detailed health and body tracking.
+Sync - There is a potential for linking the prototype to other bio trackers for users that want more detailed health and body tracking.

-App - Critiques from class members yielded feedback on the app -- some elements were a little too small to observe, especially if you're look at it while running.
-Suggestions were to make elements a little larger.
+App - Some elements were a little too small to observe, especially if you're look at it while moving around.
+A second iteration of prototype design should ensure app elements are larger.